felskrone/salt-eventsd/README.md

 Saltstacks job-cache can be completely disabled because all the data is in an independent database, fully indexed, searcheable and easily cleaned up and/or archived with a few querys.

-More info will follow soon :-)
+In larger environments it is also a good idea, to seperate different services from one another.
+With salt-eventsd you can use saltstack for communication and salt-eventsd to collect the actual data.
+The benefit is, that the salt-master does not need to be restarted just because changes were done for example to a reactor or a runner.

 ### Features
 - collect events from the salt-event-bus into a different backends
+- collect a configurable amount of events before pushing them into different backends
+- define Prio1 events that are pushed immediately without queing them first
 - write your own backends with ease (some python knowledge required)
 - use regular expressions for matching on events, very flexible and powerful
-- have events send to two backend for having a command+return history as well as having the data pushed elsewhere
+- have events send to two backends for having a command+return history as well as having the data pushed elsewhere
 - create your own sql-query-templates for inserting data into the database
 - fully saltstack-job-cache independant database to hold all data you want in it
-- etc.
+- example workers are found in the doc-directory